Last night I went to bed kinda mad. Slept well in spite of it, but then woke up with the gears still turning.

 I mean, I guess if you’re Dan Blizerian, go for it.
 But most guys aren’t.
 Even most super good looking, successful guys are never going to get to that level of fame and notoriety (not even sure that’s good anymore as being famous in the era of #MeToo seems almost invariably to lead to false rape allegations).
 Indeed, the notion that if you become “high value” enough girls will just flock to you is complete bullshit.
 Again, the rule of thumb is that women like to be pursued, not the other way around.

 I honestly don’t know how guys can say that unless they’re completely delusional, and here’s why: most women aren’t good judges of character, and what’s even more surprising is that they aren’t good judges of men, generally.
-If they were, the rate of flaking wouldn’t be nearly as high as it is (oh, and we’ll come back to this too, don’t worry).
+If they were, the rate of flaking wouldn’t be nearly as high as it is (we’ll come back to this too, don’t worry).
 I mean, frankly, many of the girls I’ve dated and slept with have no idea what I do for a living, how much money I make, what my family is like–some don’t even know I have a kid–and the reason is not that I was trying to hide this information…it’s because they didn’t ask and/or don’t care.

 Women don’t care what you do–they care what you can do for them.